Garden of Eatin' / How-To

 Prune trees and shrubs.

 Most species are dormant from late fall to early spring.
-Since they need to be cut back anyway, it’s easier to prune them in fall than deal with dead soggy leaves in spring.
+Since they need to be cut back anyway, it’s easier to give them a light prune in fall than deal with dead soggy leaves in spring.

 Weed the garden beds.